 The clinical study using .2% TFC-1067 and conducted by Dr. Zoe Draelos of Dermatology Consulting Services, North Carolina, has been peer reviewed and accepted for publication in the renowned Journal of Cosmetic Dermatology (study abstract).

 In October 2020, Sirona announced that it has joined forces with a top 10 pharmaceutical company to conduct a second clinical trial of TFC-1067 at a higher dose (.4%).
-While remaining extremely safe, this dose is expected to show excellent results at a quicker pace.
-The study was completed in February 2021 with results to follow soon.
+While remaining extremely safe, this dose showed excellent results at a quicker pace.
+The study was completed in February 2021.

 All studies were completed in accordance with the regulatory methods of the European Centre for the Validation of Alternative Methods (ECVAM) and the Organization for Economic Co-operation and Development (OECD).
 No animals were involved in the development and testing of Sirona’s skin lightening compounds.